About the Maternal-Fetal Medicine & Medical Genetics and Genomics Fellowship

 - Millie Ferres, MD, Assistant Fellowship Program Director

 - Karen O'Brien, MD, Maternal-Fetal Medicine

 - Ai-ris Collier, MD, Maternal-Fetal Medicine

-- Scott Shainker, DO, MS, Director, New England Center for Placental Disorders
+- Scott Shainker, DO, Director, New England Center for Placental Disorders

 - Leanna Sudhof, MD, Maternal-Fetal Medicine

 - Blair Wylie, MD, MPH, Division Director, Maternal-Fetal Medicine